Algebraic-Programming/ALP/alpdense.md

 export LAPACK_INCLUDE="/path/to/lapack/netlib/lapack-3.9.1/LAPACKE/include/"
 ```

+In particular, we assume the availability of the C/C++ LAPACKE interface and, for all tests below, we assume no system libraries are available.

-Assuming this branch is cloned in the `ALP_SOURCE` folder, you may run it as follows from the `$ALP_SOURCE/build` directory:
+Assuming this branch is cloned in the `ALP_SOURCE` folder, all instructions provided below should be run from a `$ALP_SOURCE/build` folder.

+An analogous [script-like](alpdense.sh) version of this page is available in the ALP root directory of this branch.
+You may decide to run it directly (**note:** always making sure to customize the export commands above to your environment first) as follows:

 ```
 bash ../alpdense.sh
 ```

-Otherwise, you may follow step by step the instructions below.
+or follow the instructions in this page step by step.

-# Source code location
+# Source Code Location

 Assuming this branch is cloned in the `ALP_SOURCE` folder, all ALP/Dense include files are located in the `$ALP_SOURCE/include/alp` folder:
 - In particular, all the pre-implemented algorithms are located in `$ALP_SOURCE/include/alp/algorithms`